vkoster/bicep-building-blocks/deployment.md

 }
 ````
 The parameters define the "deployment vector": (country, domain, stage).
-The loop picks up every pip instance.json file within the directory denoted by the deployment vector and
+The loop picks up every pip instance.json file within the directory denoted by the deployment vector
-deploys it by calling on the Azure CLI.
+(currently, there is ony one) and deploys it by calling on the Azure CLI.

 This structure is the same for all building blocks.